redhat-cop/onboarding-manager/README.md

 ### Personal Sanboxes for all Users

-When a user logs in to OpenShift, Project Manager creates a sandbox project for that user to use.
+When a user logs in to OpenShift, Onboarding Manager creates a sandbox project for that user to use.

     $ oc whoami
     esauer